Welcome, Michigan Veterans Affairs Agency Veteran Friendly Certified Employer

 Whichever path you choose, you will enjoy small class sizes, interactive learning, and personal attention.
 If you have any questions as you review your options, please contact our Admissions Representative working with the scholarship.

 *Degree programs not eligible for the scholarship include Occupational Therapy.
 Tuition scholarships are for new students who have not taken for credit courses within the prior 24 months.
+This Tuition Grant amount is available for new students starting courses on or after 07/06/22.
 Your scholarship will show up on your Financial Aid award(s) under the name “DU Tuition Grant."